RaviTejaGattu1/flashquiz/README.md

 Describe any challenges encountered while building the app.
 Designing solution took time but once its done, developing the rest went quick.
+KAP generated gifs are large in size and compressing them to upload on github requires additional time and work.

 ## License